 The NMED SSG is organized into five major sections with supporting appendices.
 The remainder of Section 1 addresses the purpose of the NMED SSLs and outlines the scope of the document.
 Section 2 outlines the receptors, exposure pathways, and exposure assumptions used in calculating the NMED SSLs.
 It also discusses the risk levels on which the SSLs are predicated and presents the SSL model assumptions.
 Finally, Section 2 discusses site assessment/characterization activities that should be completed prior to comparing site contaminant concentrations with SSLs.
 These activities include development of data quality objectives, conducting site sampling, preparation of a preliminary conceptual site model (CSM), and identification of contaminants of potential concern (COPCs).
 Section 3 provides a detailed description of the process used to develop pathway-specific SSLs.
 Included in this section is a discussion of the human health basis for the SSLs, additive risk, and acute exposures.
 Additional topics discussed in Section 3 include chemical specific parameters used to develop the SSLs and calculation of volatilization factors, particulate emission factors and soil saturation limits.
 Section 4 presents methodologies for assessing the potential for migration of contaminants to groundwater from contaminated soil in concert with generic and site-specific leaching models.
 Section 5 addresses special use considerations for addressing contaminant concentrations in soil and notes specific problems that can arise when applying the SSLs to specific sites.
 Finally, Section 6 addresses the screening criteria that should be applied at sites with potential petroleum releases.
 Soil and tap water screening levels for contaminants are presented in Table A-1 of Appendix A. Table A-2 of Appendix A presents the default exposure factor values used in the generation of the NMED SSLs.
-Screening levels for the vapor intrusion pathway are presented in Table A-3 of Appendix A. Physical-chemical values used in the calculation of the SSLs are presented in Tables B-1, B-2, and B-3 of Appendix B. Toxicity criteria are presented in Table C-1 of Appendix C. Additional discussion of polychlorinated biphenyls (PCBs) is provided in Appendix D.
+Table A-3 presents all derived target soil leachate concentrations.
+Screening levels for the vapor intrusion pathway are presented in Table A-4 of Appendix A. Physical-chemical values used in the calculation of the SSLs are presented in Tables B-1, B-2, and B-3 of Appendix B. Toxicity criteria are presented in Table C-1 of Appendix C. Additional discussion of polychlorinated biphenyls (PCBs) is provided in Appendix D. Appendix E provides recommendations for evaluating potential risk and hazard from perfluoroalkyl compounds.